 Rates are payable on all empty domestic properties regardless of whether or not they are in the rental sector.
 Find out how this affects you if you are responsible for rates on a rental property.

 There are two different types of rate accounts available to landlords of rental properties:

 Landlords who currently have an Article 20 account and receive a 7.5 per cent allowance, will have to pay full rates when the property is empty and no allowance will be awarded for that period.
 Previously they could claim an allowance for when the property was empty.

-It will have very little impact upon landlords who already have an Article 21 account and receive a 12.5 per cent allowance.
-These landlords have already accepted responsibility to pay rates on their properties whether they are occupied or empty.
+Landlords who already have an Article 21 account and receive a 12.5 per cent allowance have already accepted responsibility to pay rates on their properties whether they are occupied or empty.

 Further information on landlords rating accounts and the impact of the rating of empty homes on rental properties including exclusions that may apply is available below: